charlesfrye/charlesfrye.github.io/_posts/2023-10-22-reckoner-riddleordering.markdown

 }
 ```

-Let us walk through the words of this riddleorder
+Let us walk through the words of this riddlelist
 step by step
-and learn how it drives the reckoner to weave a greeting.
+and come to ken how it drives the reckoner to weave a greeting.

 <!--exc-->